coolmaksat/hvpapp/README.md

        OMIM ID of the input VCF file
     --phenotypes, -p
-       List of phenotype ids separated by commas (HPO or MPO terms) --all, -a
+       List of phenotype ids separated by commas (HPO or MPO terms) --human, -h
+        Propagate human disease phenotypes to genes only
+    --sp, -s
+        Propagate mouse and fish disease phenotypes to genes only --all, -a
        Keep all variants for analysis (i.e. Do not filter variants based on their annotation type as coding variants or noncoding variants)
        Default: false